WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 2. Make basic HTMl, CSS, and JS files

+Inside of this folder, place the following files
 - `index.html`
 	- this is the home page for the game
 - `main.css`